 The scheduling of a postdoctoral scholar's annual leave shall be subject to the approval of his or her supervisor.

-The maximum number of unused days of annual leave that a postdoctoral scholar may accrue and carry forward from one calendar year to the next shall be thirty (30) days.
+The maximum number of unused days of annual leave that a postdoctoral scholar may accrue and carry forward from one calendar year to the next shall be twenty-four (24) days.

 More information about annual leave may be found in Section 9.3 of the Postdoctoral Scholars Regulation.